fragcolor-xyz/shards/README.md

 * Automation scripting for everyone
 * A universal interface to your code
 * Visual scripting without spaghetti (similar to Apple Shortcuts)
-* Blocks modularity allows to reuse low level code with minimal efforts between projects
+* Shards modularity allows to reuse low level code with minimal efforts between projects
 * Machine learning scripting; it's all about building graphs
 * Video game engine scripting; even for non-technical artists
 * Extremely quick prototyping, creativity unchained
   * From pseudo code to real app
-  * Replace pseudo blocks with real native blocks as you go
+  * Replace pseudo shards with real native shards as you go
 * One click release of a fully bundled executable app or library
 * Textual representation to allow experienced programmers to use it as well